Grand Tetons

 (Weather could cancel or postpone some kayaking as we do not risk kayaking during thunderstorms.)

-Kayaking will probably start with a brief outing on Colter Bay, just down the road from the campsites and cabins and Tent Cabin Village
+Kayaking will probably start with a paddling lesson and brief outing on Colter Bay, just down the road from the campsites and cabins and Tent Cabin Village

 Colter Bay is flat water with little current and is a good way for people with no kayaking experience